bjack205/altro.org/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Search functionality

+The search functionality of documentation is cached.

+If `npm install` was ran, then cache will be automatically updated when you make a new commit.
+If not, then the cache will not be updated if content in docs was changed.
+Search functionality then will not be up to date with current doc content.
+You can always manually update cache by running `npm run cache-docs`.

 ## Deployed on Vercel

 This Next.js app is deployed on the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.